br0xen/user-config/README.md

-# home-config
+# user-config

-A go library for easily managing config files/directories in your ~/.config directory
+A go library for easily managing config files/directories in your XDGConfig directory